Convert IRA to Gold

 Because the IRS requires third-party storage for the Precious metals in your IRA, you have to pay a Custodian to securely store and insure that metal.

 Benefits of Gold IRA

-The main benefit of a Gold IRA is that it provides us with a way to own physical Gold metal inside a tax preferred retirement vehicle.
+The primary benefit of a Gold IRA is that it provides you with a way to own physical Precious metals inside a tax-advantaged retirement plan.

-Like any other IRA we get the same tax benefits from a Gold IRA as we do from a traditional IRA holding stocks and bonds.
+You get all the same tax benefits from a Gold IRA as you do from a traditional IRA holding stocks and bonds.

-At that point the shiny yellow stuff is in our hot little hands to do with as we please (while abiding by all IRS rules, of course).
+At that point the shiny stuff is in your hot little hands to do with as you please (while abiding by all IRS rules, of course).

-We can sell the Gold at the local Coin or pawn shop, bury it in the garden, give it to the grandkids, or lose it in a boat accident.
+You can sell the Gold at the local Coin or pawn shop, bury it in the garden, give it to the grandkids, or 'lose it in a boat accident'.

 Transferring wealth through the ages is what Gold is all about.
 It is inherently recognized by all humans as something of value.

 While its price per ounce may vary over the years when measured in the fiat currency of the day, Gold is never worth zero in any currency – ever.

 Gold IRAs provide a unique way to combine the wealth preservation aspects of physical Precious metals with the tax benefits of a self-directed IRA.